AdrianaStoi/Taste-of-Romania/README.md

 * To ensure clarity, every User Story includes well-defined acceptance criteria, further broken down into tasks for seamless execution.
 * Employing the MoSCoW prioritization technique, the User Stories were categorized from highest to lowest priority: "Must Have," "Should Have," "Could Have," and "Won't Have."
 * These stories were then assigned to corresponding milestones aligned with the project's sprint cycles.

+## Wireframes and Database schema

+### Wireframe

+* I used Balsamiq Wireframes to create the wireframes for site layout.
+The wireframe can be found [here-Taste of Romania-balsamiq wireframes]():
+* The layout of the site has changed throughout the project development due to time constraints.
+As a result, some of the features originally outlined in the wireframe as the User Profile page are to be implemented in the future.

+### Database schema

+* In order to create and plan the databse structure, I used [Lucidchart](https://www.lucidchart.com/pages/) to create a Database ER diagram.

+* The diagram is available [here-Taste of Romania-Lucidchart]().

+* I applied Object-Oriented Programming principles in the project, along with Django’s Class-based generic views.
+I created three additional custom models besides the ones from the walkthrough (Product, Order Line, Order, Category, User Profile).
+These new custom models are "Review", "Favorites" and "Inquiry".
+* I used Allauth library for the user authentication system.

+* The **"Review"** model enables logged in users to comment on products.
+The Review comment model includes the fields "Comment" and "Rating".
+The "Product" custom model is linked as a Foreign Key ensuring that each comment is associated with a specific product.
+Also, the ‘User’ built in model serves as a Foreign Key, as each comment is attributed to a single user.

+* The "rating" field was not implemented in the project at this time due to time constraints.
+This feature is to be added at a later time.

+* The **"Favorite"** model includes a "product" field that serves as a foreign key, linking to the associated product.
+In addition, there is a "user" field, which acts as another foreign key, linking to the user who marked the product as a favorite.
+Finally, the model incorporates an "is_favorite" boolean field, which serves to indicate whether the associated product holds the status of a product marked as a favorite by the user.

+* The **"Inquiry"** model is designed with fields to capture and manage user queries.
+It includes a user field, functioning as a Foreign Key and linking to the respective User involved in the inquiry.
+The profile field is also a Foreign Key, however this field was not used in the functions at this time.

+* Contact details are recorded through the name CharField, email EmailField, and phone_number CharField.
+The subject CharField allows users to define the topic of their inquiry, while the message TextField accommodates detailed information.
+The order_number CharField is available for users to associate inquiries with specific orders.
+Admin responses are stored in the admin_reply TextField, facilitating communication between users and administrators.
+Additionally, the user_reply TextField offers the option for users to respond or provide further information.
+This comprehensive model ensures a structured approach to managing and responding to user inquiries effectively.